 After writing the draft job post, the hiring manager shares it with the recruiting team.
 There’s usually some back-and-forth between a recruiter and the hiring manager as they fine-tune the content.
 Typically, they do this via email, Google Docs, or a communication platform like Slack.

 The job description ultimately lives in emails, individual Google Drives, and shared folders owned by some of the team members.
 It can also live in a permission-locked job requisition in an ATS.
 It’s ready for publication when both the hiring manager and recruiter feel that it is.
 If the hiring team is using an ATS like Workday or SmartRecruiters, someone copies and pastes the new job description into the ATS.

 Job description software-based workflow

-This approach might be less familiar or even new to you and your hiring team.
+This approach to recruiting processes might be less familiar or even new to you and your hiring team.
 It involves using job description software for word processing, style guidance, collaboration, and file management.